barryclark/jekyll-now/_posts/2017-12-26-Stop-Breathe-Think-Kids.md

 Only time after release the CEO revealed the product was actually part of a broader and bigger strategy born from the company's participation on The Planet of the Apps show.
 Currently the app is growing faster than its All-Ages counterpart.

 # Fast prototyping for early deliveries

+Keeping the sprints short and our options open, I decided for a deliver-early approach, focusing on providing UI implementation progress on our foundational iterations.

+I relied on .xib files for laying out our scenes and branched out a (very) slim version of the VIPER architecture for our modules.

 # Taking control of the flow

+Thanks to this approach, I noticed early on that we needed to structure our navigation flow based more on our information needs rather than how we were visually presenting the screens.

+So there's a heavy reliance on custom transitions across the app (e.g a modal transition animation mimicking a right-to-left push transition), giving us the freedom we were looking for.

 # Featured interactions

+I have many favorite interactions, but one I feel most proud of is actually a later adition to the product: the kids account screen.

+Comprising of a custom laid out UICollectionView, the kid account edition blends with its parent screen creating a seemless experience.

+Also, I kind of dig this small detail of the sticky back button on a screen transition.
+The little things in life.

 # Final thoughts

+I'll always value the oportunity of working on this project.
+Having a direct impact on children lives is what makes this project so special.

+We keep receiving emails thanking us for helping  an austistic child finding calmness or a bullied child regaining confidence in life.
+That's the ultimate reward on this job.